cmbi/DM1_ReCognitION_Proteomics/README.md

 R_scripts: Contains all R-scripts used for the statistical analyses

-Figure_scripts: Contrains all R-scripts used to generate the figures and some of the tables of the publication.
+Figure_scripts: Contains all R-scripts used to generate the figures and some of the tables of the publication.

 Results: The full list of significant protein group associations with the CTG-repeat and 6MWT scores, as well as the table containing all Variable Inclusion Probabilities, will be made available on GitHub after publication.